Difficult Bible Quiz about the Bible Persons.

 "You son of a perverse and rebellious woman!

-Don't I know that you have sided with the son of Jesse to your own shame?"
+Don't I know that you have aligned yourself with the son of Jesse, much to your humiliation?"

-Saul threw a javelin at Jonathan in anger but missed.
+Saul threw a javelin at his son Jonathan in anger, but missed.

 -